 (A) Paragraph (1) is amended to read as follows:

-“(1) At least 40% of the total housing units developed across all new projects for which HTPF funds are obligated in a fiscal year shall be set aside for very low-income households, which includes individuals who have previously been incarcerated for or convicted of a felony under state or federal law and who are otherwise entitled to services and assistance pursuant to this act.
+“(1) At least 40% of the total housing units across all new projects for which HTPF funds are obligated in a fiscal year shall be set aside for very low-income households, which includes individuals who have previously been incarcerated for or convicted of a felony under state or federal law and who are otherwise entitled to services and assistance pursuant to this act.
 The Mayor shall submit a written request to the Council for a waiver of this 40% requirement if, in the judgment of the Mayor, compliance with the requirement is not feasible.
 The Council shall approve or disapprove the waiver by resolution within 30 days, and the resolution shall be deemed disapproved if the Council does not act within this 30-day period.”.

 (B) Paragraph (2) is amended to read as follows:

-“(2) At least 50% of the total housing units developed across all new projects for which HTPF funds are obligated in a fiscal year shall be set aside for extremely low-income households.
+“(2) At least 50% of the total housing units across all new projects for which HTPF funds are obligated in a fiscal year shall be set aside for extremely low-income households.
 The Mayor shall submit a written request to the Council for a waiver of the 50% requirement if, in the judgment of the Mayor, compliance with the requirement is not feasible.
 The Council shall approve or disapprove the waiver by resolution within 30 days, and the resolution shall be deemed disapproved if the Council does not act within this 30-day period.”.

 (2) A new subsection (b-8) is added to read as follows: